rutger-speksnijder/restphp/README.md

 And that's all there is to it.
 You can now set "image" as your response type in the configuration, or let clients specify the "Accept" header and return an image based on that.

+#### HATEOAS
+The RestPHP library supports the HATEOAS constraint.
+In the example above, in the "user" method, we added two hypertext routes.
+Hypertext routes basically tell the client what can be done next after a request (http://restcookbook.com/Basics/hateoas/).
+In the example we added a connect and disconnect hypertext route to the response (currently these routes don't do anything).
+The response type classes SHOULD take care of these extra routes and SHOULD add them to the response.
+A link with the current route and relationship "self" is always added to the hypertext routes.

+See http://restcookbook.com/Basics/hateoas/ for more information about this constraint.

 ### Routes
 The router object allows you to create routes to your methods.
 It supports the use of regex and has the following methods: